-Christmas is meant to be about joy and fun and eating and drinking, NOT stocking up on toilet rolls in a frenzy of IBS anxiety.
-Sure, you should be able to eat what you want at Christmas.
+Christmas is meant to be about joy and fun and eating and drinking, NOT stocking up on toilet rolls in a frenzy of IBS Christmas anxiety.
+Sure, you should be able to eat what you want,.
 I get it.
 That’s the whole point.
 It’s the season to “let loose” whilst your waistband gets tight without feeling one bit bad about it.
 But when you live with IBS, it gets a little bit more tricky.
 No-one minds having a full belly, but when that full belly leads to 2 days of stomach cramps and subsequent leg cramps from sitting on the toilet bowl, it’s time to reassess your priorities.

 In this post, I’m going to run through how you can survive Christmas whilst suffering from IBS and still enjoy yourself to the max.
 It might mean a little more discipline on your part, but a little self-control never did anyone any harm.
 And it’ll do your gut a lot LESS harm this festive season.

 It’s easy to get carried away at Christmas, but your food triggers aren’t going to disappear on Christmas Day unless you have some kind of special Santa who can magic away your IBS.
 Remember which foods cause you discomfort and avoid them; these are generally high FODMAP foods which you can learn more about in our previous “FODMAP for Newbies” post.

 Generally, it’s wise to stay clear of rich and fatty foods like pastries or fried food, many foods containing dairy/wheat, and some specific fruits and vegetables.
 If you’re already following a low FODMAP plan and know which foods work for you and which don’t, Christmas Day is not a reason to deviate from that plan.
 I know it’s tempting, but this is where that self-control comes in… don’t do it!